Regarding the operation of the CSA:

 What happens if I know in advance that I won’t be able to make a pick-up because I’m out of town?

-You can either get that food in the next delivery (so you’d get two delivery’s worth at once), or it can be split so that you get half of it the month before and half of it the month after.
-Most people will make arrangements for a friend, family member, or fellow ECO Farm member to pick up their produce when out of town.
+You can either get that food in the next delivery if it can be stored (so you’d get two delivery’s worth at once), or it can be split so that you get half of it the month before and half of it the month after.
+Most people will make arrangements for a friend, family member, or fellow ECO Farm member to pick up their share when out of town.

 What happens if I completely forget and miss my pick-up?

-Keith will drive your food back to his farm.
-If it can be stored, you can get it the next delivery, if it can’t be stored it will have to be sold if possible.
+Keith will take your food back to the farm.
+If it can be stored, you can get it the next delivery.

 What happens if I become a member and then am unable to complete my commitment due to moving or something like that?